 Virtual sales and service consultations

 Contact-free drop off and pick up of serviced vehicles

 FCAI says these dealerships are complying with prerequisite hygiene practices, to allow customers to purchase vehicles in a safe manner should they need to.
 So it is possible to safely buy a car from a dealership during COVID-19, you just have to contact them to ask if they have introduced these measures.

 Plus, with an excess of supply in new vehicles that aren’t being sold, you have greater leverage to drive a hard bargain at a dealership that’s desperate to offload models to meet sales targets.
 Try demanding up to 10-15% off the driveaway price, and don’t be afraid to walk out.

 You can also buy from a private seller, aka buy a used car.
-You can do this via websites such as Car Sales, or you can meet up with someone in person.
+You can do this via websites, or you can meet up with someone in person.
 Buying from an individual buyer should be safe in terms of coronavirus as you’ll only be meeting with one or two people max, and you can even have them deliver the car to you if they’re willing.
 However, buying from a private seller presents its own complications.

 First of all, you still need to make sure the car is unencumbered (doesn’t have any finance owing on it), as it could get repossessed if the original owner doesn’t repay the loan.
 Secure your purchase by factoring in the small cost of a PPSR report, which can cost as little as $2 at ppsr.gov.au.
 This should fill you in on all the details of the car, such as:

 The make, model and year of the car

 You also still need to make sure the car is the right one for you by doing your research online - that hasn’t changed.
 In fact, with more people looking to buy and sell cars online, it’s become more important than ever.
 So do make sure the car you’re looking at is legitimate, and compare it to similar listings to make sure you’re getting a good price.